 I made a giant paper flower template for the Cricut but this one can be done by hand as well.
 This tutorial includes free printable templates.
-This giant rose made out of cardstock are ideal for backdrops and wall decor.
+This giant rose made out of cardstock is ideal for backdrops and wall decor.

 My big challenge in creating this tutorial was to figure out the easiest way to make this flower.
-It’s hard though unless you have a giant roll of paper, this big wall flowers require assembly of each individual petal.
+It’s hard though unless you have a giant roll of paper, these big wall flowers require assembly of each individual petal.

 I figured out a way to minimize the work but it still is not as fast as my other paper flowers.
 If you are interested, here’s a sample of my other paper flower tutorials.

 First, let’s gather our materials

 Giant Paper Flower Materials

 Cardstock – While it is possible to make this out of copy paper, the petals will hold up much better if it is done with cardstock.
 Here are some of my favorite cardstock to use for paper flowers:

 - Favorite Assorted Purple 12″x12″ Recollections Set

 - Kraft Cardstock from Michaels